Madison NJ Underage Drinking Lawyer

 - License Suspension: Six (6) months if the offense was committed in a motor vehicle

 - Criminal Record: Permanent Criminal Record

-Contact a Parsippany NJ Underage Drinking Lawyer for a Free Consultation
+Contact a Morristown NJ Underage Drinking Lawyer for a Free Consultation

-As you can see, the penalties for underage possession of alcohol in New Jersey are harsh.
+As you can see, the penalties for underage drinking in New Jersey are harsh.
 It is imperative that a young person do everything possible to avoid a permanent criminal charge on their record.
 If convicted, this offense will show up on a background check for the rest of a person’s life, which can affect future employment and educational opportunities.
-If your child has been charged with underage drinking in New Jersey, you need to speak with an experienced criminal defense lawyer who knows how to combat these charges.
-Contact us 24 hours a day, seven days a week at 866-949-6948, or use our online contact form to schedule an appointment.
+If your child has been charged with underage drinking in Morris County or elsewhere in New Jersey, you need to speak with an experienced criminal defense lawyer who knows how to combat these charges.
+Contact the Morristown offices of The Tormey Law Firm anytime at (908) 336-5008 to discuss your case and receive a cost-free consultation.